 Locally and nationally renowned artists have created 240 individual pieces to enhance the city's public spaces with works of art ranging from outdoor sculptures and murals to functional works integrated into the architecture.

 In the annual Art 2C Gala hosted at Suss Buick/GMC on Havana on Oct.
-17, artist Brandon Roth from San Diego, California was awarded first place in this year’s exhibition by the Art in Public Places Commission for his sculpture "Liberation" currently on display outside the Stampede on Havana St.
+16, artist Sandy Friedman from Colorado Springs was awarded first place in this year’s exhibition by the Art in Public Places Commission for his sculpture "Six Directions" currently on display outside M Mart on Havana St.

 by Tom and Jean Latka